Olympus Diver Justice Pt.2

 Titus looked toward the stars.
 Somewhere, the deserters were running.
 Somewhere, they thought they could hide.

 “We light the pyre,” he said.
-“And then we chase the flame.”
+“And then we chase the Cowards.”

 Tarsh had burned.